-Comparing with other log collection agents, such as Logstash, Flume, FluentD, and Beats, Logtail has following advantages:
+Compared with other log collection agents, such as Logstash, Flume, FluentD, and Beats, Logtail has following advantages:

 Latency > 1000000 and Method=Post*

 Association analysisThere are two types of association: intra-process association and inter-process association.
-The difference between two types is as follows:
+The difference between the two types is as follows:

-- Intra-process association: This is a simple type because the previous and new logs of a function are stored in one a file.
-In multi-thread cases, we can filter logs by ThreadID.
+- Intra-process association: This type of association is simple because the old and new logs of a function are stored in the same file.
+In a multi-thread process, you can filter logs by thread ID.

 Click Context View, and see the preceding and following results.

-- You can click OLD and NEW for more results.
+- You can click Old and New for more results.

-- StackDriver Trace (Google): ZipKin currently compatible
+- StackDriver Trace (Google): compatible with ZipKin.

-- Zipkin: an open source Tracing system by Twitter
+- Zipkin: an open-source tracing system by Twitter.

-- Appdash: Golang version
+- Appdash: a tracer of the Golang version.

-- X-ray: introduced at AWS re:Invent 2016
+- X-ray: introduced at AWS re:Invent 2016.

-We can query logs by
+- You can query logs by

-__level__, and 2,720 errors are found within one day.
+__level__.
+For example, 20 errors are found within one day.

 __level__:error | select __file__, __line__, count(*) as c group by __file__, __line__ order by c desc

-Price and cost: AppLog mainly adopts LogHub and LogSearch features of Log Service.
-Compared with an open source solution, AppLog is an easy-to-use solution with only 25% cost of an open source solution, thus improving the development efficiency.
+Price and cost: In this scheme, AppLogs mainly use the LogHub and LogSearch features of Log Service.
+Compared with an open source scheme, this scheme is an easy-to-use scheme with only 25% of the cost of an open source scheme.
+This improves the development efficiency.